Ruchary/ruchary-palette-collection/README.md

 # Ruchary's Palette collection. :art:
 A collection of various color palettes made by myself, intended for videogames or digital art creation. :mate:
+You can use it in various softwares like GIMP or Aseprite.

 ## List of Palettes 🏷️
 * RGR-Proto16 / A 16 colour palette inspired by old PC's and reddish and warm colours.